 Anyone who isn’t careful can find themselves facing a natural hair nightmare that will leave them with the ultimate question- how to grow your edges back.
 Our edges are the forefront of our appearance, and one of the most fragile components of our hair.

-Whether you prefer to where it slick back or loose and all in their fuzzy glory, this is certainly nothing we take lightly.
+Whether you prefer to wear it slick back or loose and all in their fuzzy glory, this is certainly nothing we take lightly.
 It’s not fun and quite embarrassing to see your once full hairline transform into broken, balding edges.

 Frankly, it can leave you feeling hopeless and incomplete.
 Especially after the negative backlash many celebrities receive after being caught with not so pleasing edges.

 Fortunately, if you find yourself falling victim to losing your edges, there are a few practical solutions to re-growing your hairline naturally.
 Like most solutions, it’s most effective to determine the cause and then react.

 First, we must identify and understand the root of the problem to prevent balding around our hairline.
 What caused your edges to thin out?

 Here is a list of few common things that you may unknowingly do that prevent your edges from flourishing in their full and dense glory.

 The gel is known to “lay our edges” but too much can be more detrimental than beneficial.
 Specifically, gel with alcohol can dry out your edges and cause damage which leads to extreme breakage.